sfia-andreidaniel/Constraint/README.md

 You can see a sample Constraint application [at this address](http://www.browserfs.com/Constraint/index.html "Constraint Demo").

+Note that the online demo is automatically built from git, and some times it might not be available.

 ## Documentation

 An automatically generated documentation of Constraint framework can be found [at this address](http://www.browserfs.com/constraint/ "Constraint Documentation").

 ## Installation and usage.